 - More than 100kms of roads to provide communities easier access to market and the business districts.

-The Philippines is culturally diverse with more than 100 identified ethno-linguistic groups.
-The Philippines National Government passed the Indigenous Peoples Rights Act in October 1997, establishing formal processes for recognizing the right to customary land tenure and self-governance.
+In 1997, the Philippines National Government passed the Indigenous Peoples Rights Act (IPRA), establishing formal processes for recognising the right to customary land tenure and self-governance.

 Surface Rights Acquisition